cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - Source: CodeCommit, S3 , bitbucket, GH
 - build instructions: file `buildspec.yml`
 	- set at the root of your code
-	- define envvars (can use secrets-manager or parametes-store)
+	- define envvars (can use secrets-manager or parameter-store)
 	- phases (install, pre_build, build, post_build)
 	- artifacts
 	- cache (dependencies)